javier123454321/blog/src/blog/solidity-gas-optimizations-pt2.md

   has_code: true
 intro:
   title: 'Solidity Gas Optimizations pt.2 - Constants'
-  description: 'How to use constants to get a more efficient smart contract.'
+  text: 'How to use constants to get a more efficient smart contract.'
 ---
 ## Variables in the blockchain
 Storing variables in memory, on a normal computer, is easy and cheap.
 However, blockchains are distributed systems, in which every node - or computer - has to store the data locally.
 That makes storing data expensive, this behavior is discouraged except where necessary.